NeuroMorph-EPFL/NeuroMorph/README.md

 Updated user's guides are actively under development.

 [Video Tutorial](https://www.youtube.com/watch?v=CVkcYjWgceM&vq=hd720)
+(not up-to-date, but still helpful)

-*(Installation Note: NeuroMorph tools are found in the "NeuroMorph" tab on the far left.)*
+Installation Note: NeuroMorph tools are found in the "NeuroMorph" tab on the far left in Blender.
 <br><br>